pavankishore-AIDS/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 ## Proteus layout(Add pdf screen shot of circuit here)

 ![vin1](https://user-images.githubusercontent.com/93427254/234926965-6dcbf329-90b3-4ff4-ac73-619f656182ba.png)

 ## Result :
 Interfacing a digital output and digital input  with ARM microcontroller are simulated in proteus and the results are verified.

-## STM 32 CUBE PROGRAM :

-## Output screen shots of proteus  :

-## Result :
-Interfacing a digital output and digital input  with ARM microcontroller are simulated in proteus and the results are verified.